denisecase/datafun-04-jupyter/README.md

 - Documentation:      README.md
 - Notebook:           **yourname_eda.ipynb**

-Create a new GitHub repository with a README.md.
-Clone the project down to your machine, open in your favorite IDE, and create a new Jupyter Notebook with the specified name.
+## External Dependencies

+This project requires the following external modules, so a virtual environment is recommended.

+- pandas
+- matplotlib
+- seaborn

 ## Version Control with Git

-Use Git for version control.
-In your README.md, document the steps of  initializing a new project in GitHub, creating a Jupyter Notebook, and managing notebook versions with Git.
+- Create a new GitHub repository named `datafun-04-jupyter`.
+- Clone the repository to your local machine.
+- Document the steps and commands in your README.md.
-Explain the process for creating the repository in both places, and document your workflow and commands as you edit, add, commit, and push to GitHub.
+- Document your workflow and commands as you edit, add, commit, and push changes to the GitHub repository.

 ## Objective

-Develop a Jupyter Notebook that demonstrates skills with Jupyter, notebooks, working with Python and Markdown cells, and interactive execution.
+Develop a Jupyter Notebook that demonstrates skills with Jupyter and guided exploratory data analysis.

 ## Requirements

 ### 1. Environment Setup

-1. Create and activate a project virtual environment.
+1. **Create** and **activate** the project virtual environment.
 1. Install all required packages into your local project virtual environment.
-1. After installing the required dependencies, update or generate your requirements.txt file.
+1. After installing the required dependencies, update or generate a  **requirements.txt** file.
-1. Document the process and commands you used in your README.md.
-1. Add a .gitignore file to your project with useful entries.
+1. Add a **.gitignore** file to your project with useful entries.
+1. Document the steps and commands in your README.md.

 Windows example: